simongarton/AdventOfCode/readme.md

 ## Day 20: Pulse Propagation

 Nice !
 A set of modules that receive input signals, modify them and send them on, into a network.
-I initially got bogged down in worries about timings before eventually re-reading the question very carefully.
+I initially got bogged down in worries about timings before eventually re-reading the question very carefully, rebuilding it all and then it worked nicely.

+Well, part 1 did.
+I have no idea on how to do part 2.

 ![Part 1](src/graphs/modules.png)